dcervantesv/eSIDH/README.md

-# eSIDH v1.0 (C version)
+# eSIDH v2.0 (C version)

 This code is complementary to the the IACR eprint paper [eSIDH: the revenge of the SIDH](https://ia.cr/2020/021)
+and the paper Parallel strategies for SIDH: Towards computing SIDH twice as fast (to be published)

-The extended SIDH (eSIDH) is a proposal by
+The extended SIDH (eSIDH) is a proposal by :

 - Daniel Cervantes-Vázquez (dcervantes@computacion.cs.cinvestav.mx)
 - Eduardo Ochoa-Jiménez
 - Francisco Rodríguez-Henríquez
 ***
 ## Introduction
  The eSIDH is a small variant of the protocol [SIDH](https://sike.org/)